 - Master’s thesis: Learning Hash with Sequential Buckets Partitioning

 Bachelor: Mathematics, U. Tokyo (Apr.
 2006 – Mar.
 2010)

 Researcher at Preferred Networks (Oct.
 2014 – current)

-- Working on machine learning and computer vision for IoT
+- Worked on machine learning and computer vision for IoT

-- Leading the development of Chainer, a framework for deep learning
+- Led the development of Chainer, a framework for deep learning

 Researcher/Engineer at Preferred Infrastructure (Apr.
 2012 – Oct.
 2014)